kcl-lang/kcl-lang.io/blog/2023-04-14-kcl-0.4.6-release/index.md

   |
 ```

-### 3. Bugfix
+### Bugfix

 #### Inline conditional configuration block syntax error

-Before KCL v0.4.6, Unexpected syntax error will appear when writing the following KCL code.
-In the new version, we fixed such similar issues.
+Before KCL v0.4.6, an unexpected syntax error will appear when writing the following KCL code.
+In the new version, we fixed similar issues.

 ```python
 env = "prod"